 1 Process the dried mushrooms in a food processor, or a clean coffee grinder (grind some raw rice to clean out coffee grinds), until ground into a powder.
 Remove any large mushroom pieces that didn't grind down, a few small pieces will be fine.

-4 Grill the burgers to the desired doneness, between 5-8 minutes per side, depending on the thickness of the burgers and how hot your grill is.
+5 Grill the burgers on high, direct heat to the desired doneness, between 5-8 minutes per side, depending on the thickness of the burgers and how hot your grill is.

 6 Add the cheese: When the burgers are almost done, lay the Swiss cheese over them and allow the cheese to melt.